ArnavK-09/world-population/README.md

 ## 📝 Summary

-This app makes exploring world population data easy and engaging.
-Built on the powerful Taipy library, it enables complex analysis with minimal code.
-Check out the live demo link above to see it in action.
+This app makes **exploring world population** data easy and engaging.
+Built on the powerful Taipy library, it enables moderate analysis with minimal code.

 ---